-For any new or unique treatment, the members of the IPCC can assist the local physician in planning the treatment to ensure there is standardization of treatment and controlled reporting of outcomes.
+For any new or unique treatment, the members of the International PC Consortium or Medical Advisory Board can assist the local physician in planning the treatment to ensure there is standardization of treatment and controlled reporting of outcomes.

 Physicians and PC patients are invited to contact PC Project to explore whether a treatment has already been studied, whether there is an on-going study that may be applicable to the patient, or to gain the support of a distinguished panel of scientists and physicians to assist in planning a unique treatment for PC.